blocknetdx/api-docs/source/includes/_core.md

-address         | string  | The Service Node's BLOCK address. timelastseen    | int     | The Unix time the Service Node was last seen. timelastseenstr | string  | The ISO 8601 datetime the Service Node was last seen. status          | string  | The status of the Service Node (`running`, `offline`). score           | array   | The Service Node's local reputation score. services        | string  | An array of services the Service Node is supporting.
+address         | string  | The Service Node's BLOCK address. timelastseen    | int     | The Unix time the Service Node was last seen. timelastseenstr | string  | The ISO 8601 datetime the Service Node was last seen. exr             | bool    | Whether the Service Node is an Enterprise XRouter node.
+EXR nodes have greater throughput and service capabilities. status          | string  | The status of the Service Node (`running`, `offline`). score           | array   | The Service Node's local reputation score. services        | string  | An array of services the Service Node is supporting.